 Community Support and Contributions

 Banks are the lifeblood of communities in times of both calm and crisis.
-In the midst of the pandemic, banks are stepping up to provide even more support for the communities they serve from donating to food banks to volunteering their time and resources.
+In the midst of the pandemic, banks stepped up are stepping up to provide even more support for the communities they serve from donating to food banks to volunteering their time and resources.

 Personalized Assistance